 Asset management can be provided through a mass media medium, a trading algorithm, or with a human touch.
 However an investor elects to invest their funds, they should understand each of these strategies bears their own risks.
 There isn’t an investment strategy that will protect an investor from losing money, or guarantee a positive return.
 To this end, an investor who enjoys the day-to-day research, trading, and monitoring of their investment portfolio may be better suited to a life of self-directed investing.
 Though if a day comes where they do not have the skill, will, or time to perform such tasks, then they may be better suited to consider one of the other asset management services available to them.

-Content in this material is for generation information only and not intended to provide specific advice or recommendations for any individual.
+Content in this material is for general information only and not intended to provide specific advice or recommendations for any individual.
 Investing involves risk including loss of principal.
 No strategy assures success or protects against loss.